San Francisco, California

 What selling in San Francisco involves

-Strategic Listing Model applied to San Francisco: data-driven comp analysis of the specific SF sub-area (the spread is enormous, from $475K Bayview condo to $30M+ Pacific Heights estates), pre-listing prep with positive-ROI improvements only (with attention to SF-specific seismic / foundation upgrade documentation), professional staging targeted to the buyer demographic for each specific neighbourhood (the tech-buyer Pacific Heights premium is a different buyer than entry-level Bayview family), multi-platform marketing with active bid management, and honest disclosure of every defect including the SF-specific seismic, soft-story retrofit, and foundation considerations.
+Strategic Listing Model applied to San Francisco: data-driven comp analysis of the specific SF sub-area (the spread is enormous, from $475K Bayview condo to $30M+ Pacific Heights estates), pre-listing prep with positive-ROI improvements only (with attention to SF-specific seismic / foundation upgrade documentation), professional staging targeted to the likely buyer pool for each specific neighbourhood (the Pacific Heights premium segment draws a different buyer pool than entry-level Bayview), multi-platform marketing with active bid management, and honest disclosure of every defect including the SF-specific seismic, soft-story retrofit, and foundation considerations.

 The Meticulous Protector, applied to San Francisco